apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>withCandidate corresponds to the switchover of the specified candidate primary or leader instance.
+<p>WithCandidate corresponds to the switchover of the specified candidate primary or leader instance.
 Currently, only Action.Exec is supported, Action.HTTP is not supported.</p>
 </td>
 </tr>